A Guide to Fine-Tuning FunctionGemma

 Key Features

-• Custom Data Import – Upload a CSV containing your User Prompt, Tool Name, and Tool Arguments.
+• Custom Data Import – Upload a CSV containing User Prompt, Tool Name, and Tool Arguments.

 • One‑Click Fine‑Tuning – Adjust learning rate and epochs with sliders and start training instantly.
 Default settings work well for most use cases.